Leafwing-Studios/Emergence/design/src/high-level/genre-analysis.md

   - Balance complex systems, but with a focus on the needs of your workers, not scaling production
   - More about the emergent push and pull of life in the colony.
 Less about steadily pushing towards some goal.
 - Idle games
-  - Forager, Cookie Clicker, Candy box
+  - Cookie Clicker, Candy Box
   - Automate everything, but without the complex chains
   - Additional mechanics and optimization opportunities unfold over time
 - Train simulators